Banana Oat Yoghurt Muffins with Raspberries

 - Preheat oven to 200 degrees celsius fan forced, grease/ or line a 12 hole muffin tin.

-- In a large bowl whisk together the dry ingredients (flour, sugar, oats).
+- In a large bowl whisk together the dry ingredients (flour, sugar, oats, baking powder and cinnamon).

 - In a small bowl mash the bananas, stir through the milk and bicarb soda, leave to sit.